How to Refinance Parent PLUS Loans

 These are all great reasons to refinance.
 Here are the details you need to know.

 Can You Refinance Parent PLUS Loans?

 Yes.
-You have the option of refinancing Parent PLUS Loans with a private lender.
-While you may consolidate Parent PLUS Loans with a Direct Consolidation Loan, refinancing is the only way to lower your interest rate or transfer a Parent PLUS Loan to the student.
+Loan borrowers have the option of refinancing Parent PLUS Loans with a private lender.
+While you may consolidate Parent PLUS Loans with a Federal Direct Consolidation Loan, refinancing is the only way to lower your interest rate or transfer a Parent PLUS Loan to the student.
 This option comes with a variety of pros and cons that you will want to explore before you make a decision.

 Best Companies for Parent Student Loan Refinance

 How to Refinance a Parent PLUS Loan